mcnemesis/cli_tttt/package/README.md

         Build-Depends: debhelper (>= 7),python3 (>= 3.5)
         Standards-Version: 1.0.2

+2. Ensure to have the necessary package documentation---or rather, the man document (see build script) in correct path and up-to-date.

-2. Then build the necessary TTTT Debian source package as such:
+3. Then build the necessary TTTT Debian source package as such:

+    DEB_PACKAGE_DIR/build <---  shall also build the necessary man pages and include them in the deb package

+    OR

     dpkg-deb --build tttt-x.x.x

-3. Ensure to update the main package install script.
+4. Ensure to update the main package install script.
 Update the PACKAGE_URI line to point to latest *.deb file

     PACKAGE_URI=https://github.com/mcnemesis/cli_tttt/releases/download/tttt-1.0.1/tttt_1.0.1_amd64.deb